The perfect solution for those wanting a low-impact, full-body workout.

 EASE OF ACCESS

-The bright LED screen displays all pertinent information is displayed during the workout and a summary of accumulated data scrolls when you have finished.
+- The bright LED screen displays all pertinent information during the workout and a summary of accumulated data scrolls when you have finished.

 MAXIMUM USER WEIGHT

 The Manual program works, as the name implies, manually.
 This means that you control the workload and not the computer.

 This program follows a triangle or pyramid type of gradual progression from approximately 10% of maximum effort (the level that you chose before starting this program) up to a maximum effort which lasts for 10% of the total workout time, then a gradual regression of resistance back to approximately 10% of maximum effort.

 This program follows a quick progression up to the maximum resistance level (default or user input level) sustained for 2/3 of the workout.
 This program will challenge your ability to maintain your energy output for an extended period.

 This program presents a quick progression up to near maximum resistance level (default or user input level).
 It has slight fluctuations up and down to allow your heart rate to elevate and then recover repeatedly before beginning a quick cool down.
 This will build up your heart muscle and increase blood flow and lung capacity.

 This program has a gradual progression of resistance up to 100% of maximum effort that is sustained for 25% of workout duration.
 This will help build strength and muscular endurance in the lower body and glutes.
 A brief cool-down follows.

 This program takes you through high levels of intensity, followed by recovery periods of low intensity.
 This program utilizes and develops your "Fast Twitch" muscle fibers which are used when performing tasks that are intense and short in duration.
 These deplete your oxygen level and spike your heart rate, followed by periods of recovery and heart rate drop to replenish oxygen.
 Your cardiovascular system gets programmed to use oxygen more efficiently.